demandchain/developer.offerengine.com/content/v1/regions/deals.md

 ## List all region's deals
 Returns an array of deal representations, ordered by start_at time (earliest first).

+If you are using the "city, state" syntax, abbreviations are not accepted.
+"St Louis" must be spelled as "Saint Louis".

 *Important Note*: There are default filters "in_flight", "current", "not_bg" for backwards compatibility.
 Most partners will want to override the filter value with "in_flight".

     GET /regions/:region_id/deals